tawfeeq6719/colour-identification/README.md

 1.)This is a computer vision project for The Sparks Foundation GRIP Internship of may 2023.

-2.)This project is created to identify colours that is present in the given image .( NOTE : here i have set to identify top 8 colours that are present in the input image )
+2.)This project is created to identify colours that is present in the given image .

 REQUIREMENTS :